The Pioneer Woman’s Spicy Cowgirl Coffee with a Missouri Girl addition of homemade chili simple syrup and homemade cold brew coffee.

 The smell that hits you when you walk up the grand staircase is the best.
 Coffee beans and baked goods.
 Hmmm…

-I grabbed several goodies (hardest decision ever) to take home with me and a few gluten-free bakery items (such as a delicious GF pound cake) to give to friends.
+I grabbed several goodies (hardest decision ever) to take home with me and a few gluten-free bakery items (such as a delicious gluten free pound cake) to give to friends.

 Secondly, I shopped around the mercantile looking at all of the merchandise.